10 South African Foods Singaporeans Should Try and Love

 Chutney is a family of condiments mainly associated with South Asian cuisine that usually contain some mixture of spices, vegetables, and/or fruits.
 These sauces are well received by Singaporeans as they do magic to simple dishes such as flat bread or as a party dip for your taco chips.
 Time to stock them in your kitchen rack before your next party, refer to the list of top 10 ways to use Chutney before you start your mini collection of these yummies.

-8. Spices and herbs
+8. Spices and Herbs

-The next time you have a barbeque, forget about carrying a basket-full of spices and herbs for your marinating.
+The next time you have a barbecue, forget about carrying a basket-full of spices and herbs for your marinating.
 The South Africans have got them brilliantly packed in a pack of four.
 This container contains a total of 4 different spices and herbs to satisfy your different marinating needs.

-9. Bakers biscuits
+9. Bakers Biscuits

 Apart from tasty snacks, the South African brand Bakers also offers a wide range of biscuits.
 We simply couldn’t get enough of their lemon biscuits!
 The love of lemon biscuits transcends borders.
 These are slightly larger than the ones from Khong Guan.

 Contributed by GoBeyond.SG.
+All images are credited to GoBeyond.SG.

 About Author